New law requires California schools to teach about historical mistreatment of Native Americans | smbmi

 New law requires California schools to teach about historical mistreatment of Native Americans

-Now a bill signed into law by Democratic Gov. Gavin Newsom on Friday requires public schools teaching elementary, middle or high school students about Spanish colonization and the California gold rush to include instruction on the mistreatment and contributions of Native Americans during during those periods.
+A bill signed into law by Democratic Gov. Gavin Newsom requires public schools to teach about the mistreatment and contributions of Native Americans during Spanish colonization and the California gold rush times.

 October 03, 2024 • 2 min read